MicrosoftDocs/azure-ai-docs/articles/search/search-how-to-index-sql-database.md

     ```

 The Description field provides the most verbose content.
 You should target this field for full text search and optional vector queries.

+Now that you have a database table, you can use the Azure portal, REST client, or an Azure SDK to index your data.

 > [!TIP]
 > Another resource that provides sample content and code can be found on [Azure-Samples/SQL-AI-samples](https://github.com/Azure-Samples/SQL-AI-samples/tree/main/AzureSQLACSSamples/src).